 Our advocacy at the national level involves engagement with stakeholders such as the National Human Rights Commission, the Judiciary, National Agency for the Control of Aids (NACA), the Nigeria Police Force (NPF), and the media for the mainstreaming of minority sexual rights into the broader human rights discourse.

-Through capacity building forums e.g. Trainings, meetings, focused group discussion, ICARH promotes sexual diversity not just at the community level but also at stakeholders level.
+Through capacity building forums e.g. Training, meetings, focus group discussions, etc. ICARH promotes sexual diversity, not only at the community level but also at the stakeholders level.